rmosolgo/graphql-ruby/guides/subscriptions/overview.md

 `subscription` is an entry point to your GraphQL schema, like `query` or `mutation`.
 It is defined by your `SubscriptionType`, a root-level `GraphQL::Schema::Object`.

-Read more in the {% internal_link "Subscription Type guide", "subscriptions/subscription_type" %}.
+Read more in the [Subscription Type guide](subscriptions/subscription_type).

 ## Subscription Classes

-{{ "GraphQL::Schema::Subscription" | api_doc }} is a resolver class with subscription-specific behaviors.
+[GraphQL::Schema::Subscription](rdoc-ref:GraphQL::Schema::Subscription) is a resolver class with subscription-specific behaviors.
 Each subscription field should be implemented by a subscription class.

-Read more in the {% internal_link "Subscription Classes guide", "subscriptions/subscription_classes" %}
+Read more in the [Subscription Classes guide](subscriptions/subscription_classes)

 ## Triggers

 After an event occurs in our application, _triggers_ begin the update process by sending a name and payload to GraphQL.

-Read more in the {% internal_link "Triggers guide","subscriptions/triggers" %}.
+Read more in the [Triggers guide](subscriptions/triggers).

 ## Implementation